Are You Love or Approval Addicted?By Dr. Margaret Paul

 Love and approval addiction is rooted in self-abandonment.
 Imagine the feeling part of you as a child - your inner child.
 When you are love or approval addicted, you have given your inner child away for adoption.
 Instead of learning to take responsibility for your own sense of worth and wellbeing by loving and approving of yourself, you have handed your inner child away to others for love and approval - making others responsible for your feelings.
 This inner self-abandonment will always cause the deep pain of low self-worth, making you dependent upon others for your self-worth.

 The sad thing about all of this is that love is the most abundant thing in the universe.
 We live in a sea of love - it is always within us and all around us.
 It is our Source.
-When you learn and practice the Inner Bonding process that we teach, and learn to open to Spirit/God/Source, you become filled with love, with peace, with joy.
+When you learn and practice the Inner Bonding process, and learn to open to Spirit/God/Source, you become filled with love, peace, and joy.
 The empty place within that yearns to be filled becomes so filled with love that it overflows to others.
 You find yourself desiring to give love rather than always trying to get it.

 As long as you make others your Source, you will not find the love, peace and joy that you seek.
 By learning and practicing Inner Bonding, you can learn to fill yourself with love and heal your love and approval addictions.